TZTsai/Calang/README.md

 * Config

-  Use keyword `conf` to config the calculator.
+  Use keyword `config` to config the calculator.
   Available parameters:

   * `prec`/`precision` (number of significant digits of decimals)